More about the air.

 Automobiles are a major source of pollutants.
 They spew carbon monoxide and stir up the dust which has become trapped in water vapor and travels the globe.
 As with second hand smoke, it’s much more than the immediate area that’s affected.

 Take a large forest fire in California.
-The smoke can cause large clouds of gases in the air and particulates which drift towards the Midwest and aggravate
+The smoke can cause large clouds of gases in the air and particulates which drift towards the Midwest and aggravate lung conditions such as asthma.

 It can also block the sun and then rob the crops of much needed sunlight.
 See how far a wind-driven fire move in just over 40 seconds.